 Maternal Depression

-• Maternal depression effects 20% of parents in Summit County, making it the most common complication of child birth.
+Maternal depression affects 20% of parents in Summit County, making it the most common complication of childbirth.

-• Knowing the risks and symptoms can help protect you and are a vital part to the healing process.
+Knowing the risks and symptoms can help protect you and are a vital part of the healing process.

 Risk Factors of Maternal Depression